josmar-crwdstffng/angular/aio/content/guide/static-query-migration.md

 In preparation for this change, in version 8, we are migrating all applications and libraries to explicitly specify the resolution strategy for `@ViewChild` and `@ContentChild` queries.

-Specifically, this migration adds an explicit "static" flag that dictates when that query's results should be assigned.
+Specifically, this migration adds an explicit "static" flag that dictates when the results of that query should be assigned.
 Adding this flag will ensure your code works the same way when upgrading to version 9.

 Before: